logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/the-test-language/expressions/_index.md

 Note that the expression indicator is required even for arguments that contain nothing more than a single variable. \(Think of a single variable as a single-operand expression.\) In essence, any time the contents of a cell need to be evaluated before they can be used, they are an expression in TestArchitect’s view.

-**Tip:** A common mistake by newbies is to attempt to prepend the \# symbol to every variable in an expression.
+{{<tip>}} A common mistake by newbies is to attempt to prepend the \# symbol to every variable in an expression.
 That is wrong.
 It is important to keep in mind that the \# symbol applies to the cell, not to any individual element within the cell.
 It informs TestArchitect that the cell has contents that must be evaluated before they can be used.

-CAUTION:
+{{<caution>}}

 **Exception to the requirement of an expression indicator:** While the expression indicator is generally required for an argument that contains a variable, it should not be used for arguments in which a variable name is explicitly *expected*.
 That is the case for arguments that the called action is expected to return a value to.
 An example would be any of the built-in get... actions: